 Tape lights are another great way to add a layer of light to a small bathroom.
 These LED lights provide a warm glow that is perfect for hard-to-light spaces, such as below a vanity or in a recessed niche, because of their flexibility.
 In addition to the light they provide, strip lights are easily tucked away out-of-sight for a neat, tailored look that will keep a small bathroom from feeling cluttered.

-Keep a Small Bathroom Feeling Open with Flush Mount Ceiling Lights
+Flush Mount Ceiling Lights

 To keep a small bathroom feeling open and spacious, refrain from installing any large or decorative ceiling lights.
 Instead, a flush mount ceiling light is the ideal option.